Why Is My Cactus Falling Over? (And How To Fix It)

 Move your cactus indoors so that it can recover from frost damage.
 You can also try to cover it with a blanket or sheet if there is another frost warning in your area.

-You should also cut back on watering until new growth starts coming out so as not to overwater them while recovering from the damage caused by frost.
+You should also cut back on watering until new growth starts so as not to overwater them while recovering from the damage caused by frost.

-You may also want to try moving it into brighter light conditions, such as putting them under fluorescent lights during their recovery period.
+You may also want to try moving it into brighter light conditions, such as under fluorescent lights, during their recovery period.

 This will allow more energy production through photosynthesis and speed up the healing process for these plants!